 The standard shall specify metrics broadly applicable to all IP-based mobile broadband networks.

-The standard should reference metrics specified by IETF (particularly from the IP Performance Metrics (ippm) Working Group) whenever feasible.
+The standard should reference metrics specified by IETF (particularly from the IP Performance Metrics (IPPM) Working Group) whenever feasible.

 The standard shall specify test procedures.

 The standard shall specify procedures for a measurement server to collect information from a disparate set of user devices on the network.